a-flyleaf/ygbtdm/cast/the-accountant.md

 {%include figure.html subcat="cast" img="d-cast-pg" caption="<p>Snippet from <a href='../../gallery/badguys'>a doodle page</a>.</p><details class='imgdesc'><summary>image description</summary><p>Gary and the accountant stand close, facing opposite directions, with the accountant’s hand on Gary’s shoulder.
 Says Gary: “It ain’t <em>that</em> deep—” “Oh,” insists, the accountant, “but it <em>is</em>—”</p></details>"%}

 <section markdown="1" id="desc" class="wrap">
-A tall, rather inscrutable individual if she does say so herself.
+A tall, rather inscrutable individual, if she does say so herself.
 Which she would.
 Because what *else* is there to be, another face in the crowd?
 Most people are *horrifically* transparent---but that's for another time.

 What matters now is that there's a *challenge*, and this individual is going to *dissect* it.
-Too much trouble, really, doing anything else.
-It never amounts to much.
-But get to the core of a being---and *then* something's working.
+Anything less isn't worth the trouble; it amounts to nothing that matters.
+But to get to the core of a being? *Then* something's working.

-Most people don't particularly trust the accountant, which is beyond her concern.
+Most people don't particularly trust the accountant, which is below her concern.
 Gary is an exception, bless his simple heart.
 He's a good lad.
 </section>

 ----